SSR vs SSG: Technical Comparison and Prerendering Alternatives

 Client side rendering shifts the entire rendering responsibility directly to the processing capabilities of the user device.
 The server transmits a microscopic HTML file containing nothing more than link references to massive JavaScript application bundles.
 Upon downloading these bundles, the browser executes the framework logic, initiates asynchronous network requests to retrieve data, and constructs the interface dynamically.
 This methodology provides application-like transitions between internal routing paths without requiring full document reloads from the origin server.

-Analyzing the spa vs ssr vs ssg debate reveals catastrophic search engine optimization flaws inherent to pure client-side execution.
-Automated bots must utilize secondary processing queues to execute the JavaScript payloads before they can analyze the semantic content.
+Analyzing the spa vs ssr vs ssg debate reveals catastrophic search engine optimization flaws to pure client-side execution.
+Automated bots must use secondary processing queues to execute the JavaScript payloads before they can analyze the semantic content.
 This deferred processing introduces severe delays between the initial discovery of a URL and its eventual inclusion in the public index.
 If the rendering engine encounters a script timeout or a syntax error, the crawler abandons the document entirely.

-Architecture Type table
+Architecture type table

 Three approaches: CSR in browser, SSR on origin server, Prerendering sends bots to Ostr.io cluster and users to CDN